adbar/simplemma/README.md

 [Lemmatization](https://en.wikipedia.org/wiki/Lemmatisation) is the
-process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word\'s lemma, or dictionary form.
+process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.
 Unlike stemming, lemmatization outputs word units that are still valid linguistic forms.